 Fluorescence is a highly sensitive method for detecting DNA, RNA or proteins.
-You can either bind fluorescent molecules directly to nucleic acids or proteins or alternatively with proteins, you can attach a fluorophore to a secondary or tertiary antibody that binds to your target protein.
-To visualise fluorescent molecules, you need to excite them with a high intensity light source such as UV, RGB and IR light.
-When excited a fluorophore generates light emission as many thousands of detectable photons that you can capture with a CCD camera.
+You can either bind fluorescent molecules directly to nucleic acids or proteins or with proteins; you can attach a fluorophore to a secondary or tertiary antibody that binds to your target protein.
+To visualise fluorescent molecules, you need to excite them with a high-intensity light source such as UV, RGB or IR light.
+When excited, a fluorophore generates light emission as many thousands of detectable photons that you can capture with a CCD camera.
 Since fluorescent molecules produce so many photons of light, with the right types of image capture technology, you can detect as little as picogram and femtogram levels of nucleic acids and proteins.
-Additionally, as each type of fluorophore produces light in different colours, you can use several fluorescent molecules simultaneously to detect many separate target proteins all on one gel.
+Additionally, as each type of fluorophore produces light in different colours, you can use several fluorescent molecules simultaneously to detect many separate target proteins on one gel.

 DNA/RNA/Protein Gels

-To visualise DNA or RNA on your gels, you would traditionally use ethidium bromide.
+You would traditionally use ethidium bromide to visualise DNA or RNA on your gels.
 This binds to nucleic acids and produces fluorescence with UV light.
 For safer DNA imaging, you can choose less hazardous dyes such as SYBR® Safe, SYBR® Gold, GelRed™, GelGreen™ and SYBR® Green which fluoresce with blue light.

-With NuGenius, InGenius, G:BOX or G:BOX mini systems you can easily visualise all these dyes.
-Using a UV transilluminator and UV-blue light converter screen or blue light transilluminator options, you can image fluorescent DNA, RNA or protein in seconds and when you need to cut bands out of your gel, the transilluminator simply slides out for easy access.
+You can easily visualise all these dyes with NuGenius, InGenius, G:BOX or G:BOX mini systems.
+You can image fluorescent DNA, RNA or protein in seconds using a UV transilluminator and UV-blue light converter screen or blue light transilluminator options.
+When you need to cut bands out of your gel, the transilluminator slides out for easy access.

 If you don’t want to do time-consuming staining and de-staining steps to visualise proteins, you can use the increasingly popular Stain-Free™ gels.
 These gels contain a compound in their matrix which binds to tryptophan residues in the protein and generates fluorescence with UV light.